photoprism/photoprism-docs/docs/contribute.md

 Follow us on [Twitter](https://twitter.com/browseyourlife) and join our [developers mailing list](https://groups.google.com/a/photoprism.org/forum/#!forum/developers) to receive regular project updates, get in contact with other contributors and discuss your ideas.
 Don't be afraid to ask stupid questions.

+Of all the tools we tested, Twitter works best to get and give continuous feedback.
+Especially polls are amazing for product development.

 ## Pull requests

 Issues labeled [help wanted](https://github.com/photoprism/photoprism/labels/help%20wanted) /